Material-Blazor/Material.Blazor/Material.Blazor.MD3/Components/Anchor/MBAnchor.md

 ## Summary

-An anchor component for snackbars, toasts (based on a port of [Blazored/Toast](https://github.com/Blazored/Toast)) and tooltips.
+An anchor component for snackbars and toasts (based on a port of [Blazored/Toast](https://github.com/Blazored/Toast)).

 ## Details

--  Place once instance of this in your Blazor app in `App.razor` or in your layout component page that is used for all application components that use snackbars, toasts and tooltips.
+-  Place once instance of this in your Blazor app in `App.razor` or in your layout component page that is used for all application components that use snackbars and/or toasts.
 - Register services by calling [services.AddMBServices()](xref:Material.Blazor.ServiceCollectionExtensions#methods)).
 - The anchor will throw an exception on startup if the services registered by AddMBServices are not found.